 7.1.2 Monthly in advance in respect of fixed 1/12 of annual agreed charge.

-7.1.3 Where payments are made by credit card an invoice will only be issued where specifically requested by the client to email@example.com
+7.1.3 Where payments are made by credit card an invoice will only be issued where specifically requested by the Client to firstname.lastname@example.org.

 7.2 If WorkCast has not received payment within 30 Business Days of the due date, and without prejudice to any other rights and remedies of WorkCast:

-7.2.2 interest shall accrue on a daily basis on such due amounts at an annual rate equal to 3% over the then current base lending rate of Barclays Bank plc from time to time, commencing on the due date and continuing until fully paid, whether before or after judgment.
+7.2.2 interest shall accrue on a daily basis on such due amounts at an annual rate equal to 3% over the then current base lending rate of Natwest Bank plc from time to time, commencing on the due date and continuing until fully paid, whether before or after judgment.

 7.2.3 The full value (in conjunction with clause 7.3.3) of the contract in place still remains payable due to a commitment to purchase the product sold.

-7.3 All amounts and fees stated or referred to in this Agreement:
+7.3 All amounts and fees stated or referred to in this Agreement::

-7.3.1 shall be payable in the currency of the invoice issued & contract signed.
+7.3.1 shall be payable in the currency of the invoice issued & contract signed;

 7.3.2 shall be made by electronic transfer to the bank details contained in the invoice or via WorldPay online;